-8. The Regulators will usually ask for client identity information in relation to transactions in securities listed or futures contracts traded on one of the Hong Kong exchanges but may occasionally ask for it in relation to over-the-counter ("OTC") transactions in Hong Kong.

-9. The Rule does not apply to transactions executed before 13 November 1998.
+- 7. The Regulators will usually ask for client identity information in relation to transactions in securities listed or futures contracts that are listed or traded on a recognized stock market or a recognized futures market but may occasionally ask for it in relation to over-the-counter ("OTC") transactions in Hong Kong. - 8.
+The Rule does not apply to transactions executed before 13 November 1998.
 However, the Rule applies to all transactions executed on or after 13 November 1998, irrespective of whether the client was taken on before or after that date.